lukmanr/CLVPipelines/README.md

+# Operationalizing Predictive Customer Lifetime Value (CLV) modeling  with Kubeflow Pipelines (KFP)

+## Overview

 This repository maintains the **Operationalizing Predictive Customer Lifetime Value (CLV) modeling  with Kubeflow Pipelines (KFP)** solution accelerator.

 The **Operationalizing Predictive Customer Lifetime Value (CLV) modeling with Kubeflow Pipelines (KFP)** solution accelerator provides automation of CLV modeling techniques described in the [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) series of articles.

 The solution accelerater includes the following components:
-- Training and Inference KFP Pipelines - `/pipelines`
+- Training and inference KFP pipelines - `/pipelines`
 - AutoML Tables KFP components - `/components`
-- Build and Deployment Automation - `/build-deploy`
+- Build and deployment automation - `/build-deploy`
 - Sample integration code - `/run`

+### Training and inference KFP pipelines

+The solution accelerator includes two template KFP Pipelines:
+- The pipeline that automates CLV model training and deployment
+- The pipeline that automates batch inference using a trained CLV model

+Both pipelines use BigQuery for data preprocessing and feature engineering and AutoML Tables for model training, deployment and inference.

+Refer to `/pipelines/README.md` for more information on the pipelines' design and usage.

+### AutoML Tables KFP components

+The pipelines utilize a number of KFP components including a custom KFP component that wraps AutoML Tables API.
+The source code for the component can be found in the `components/automl_tables` folder.

+Refer to `/components/automl_tables/README.md` for more information on the component's design and usage.

+### Build and deployment automation

+The process of customizing, compiling and deploying the pipelines and the AutoML Tables component has been automated using Google Cloud Build service.
+The automation script and its documentation are in the `/build-deploy` folder.

+### Sample integration code

+The pipelines can be run using Kubeflow Pipelines UI but they can also be integrated with other systems by using `kfp.Client()` programmatic interface.
+The `/run` folder contains codes samples demonstrating how to use `kfp.Client()` interface.

+## Target runtime environment

-## Installing Kubeflow Pipelines on Google Kubernetes Engine
+The solution accelerator has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).

-The runtime environment that you set up and use in the tutorial is depicted on the below diagram:
+The runtime environment required by the solution accelerator is depicted on the below diagram:
 ![KFP Runtime](/images/architecture.jpg)

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running on Google Cloud Platform.
-The pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through KFP components that wrap respective Cloud APIs.
-The container images for the components are managed in **Container Registry**.
+The pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services  The container images for the components utilized by the pipelines are managed in **Container Registry**.

-### Using Deployment Manager to install Kubeflow on GCP
+### Building a runtime environment

 **NOTE**. *The below installation procedure installs a full Kubeflow configuration that includes Kubeflow Pipelines and other components.
-When a lightweight configuration that only includes Kubeflow Pipeline components is supported the tutorial will be updated.*
+When a lightweight configuration that only includes Kubeflow Pipeline components is supported this reference will be updated*

 To install Kubeflow, including Kubeflow Pipelines on Google Kubernetes Engine follow the instructions on [www.kubeflow.org](https://www.kubeflow.org/docs/gke/deploy/).

 **Make sure to configure Identity Aware Proxy (IAP) and Create Permanent Storage**.

-The tutorial has been developed using Kubeflow v5.0
+The solution accelerator has been developed using Kubeflow v5.0 and Kubeflow Pipelines v0.1.20

-Note that it make take in excess of 30 minutes to complete the installation.

 ### Updating Kubeflow service account permissions
 The Kubelfow deployment process creates 3 service accounts: